 Do I need to go to Rehab in Leeds?

-When you try to break an alcohol addiction you will suffer withdrawal symptoms, some of which can be life threatening.
+When you try to break an alcohol addiction you will suffer withdrawal symptoms, some of which can be life-threatening.
 It is important that your withdrawal is managed under medical supervision.
 The severity of your withdrawal symptoms will depend on the level of your addiction and the length of time you have been abusing alcohol.

 Many people use alcohol as an escape from stress, anxiety or other life situations that they find challenging.
-These behaviours have often been established from an early age and new coping mechanisms will need to be learnt in order to deal with everyday situations which are usually triggers for drinking.
+These behaviours have often been established from an early age and new coping mechanisms will need to be learnt in order to deal with everyday situations which are usually triggered for drinking.
 This is where a good rehab programme comes into play, helping you to identify the triggers and how to cope with them effectively instead of turning to alcohol.

 Someone who has become alcohol dependent will have surrounded themselves with other people who drink heavily and regularly.
-Once you decide that you are ready to break the addiction, it will be important to avoid situations which are associated with drinking.
-For this reason the addict will need to find new circles of social support, which is where alcohol addiction support groups can help.
+Once you decide that you are ready to break the addiction, it will be important to avoid situations that are associated with drinking.
+For this reason, the addict will need to find new circles of social support, which is where alcohol addiction support groups can help.
 You will find yourself with other people who are also trying to break the addiction or who have already done so.
 They will understand what you are going through and offer you support and help through the process.

 The biggest challenge to breaking an alcohol addiction is staying sober, forever.
-Uncovering the root cause of your addiction will help you achieve this, which is where psychological support and cognitive behavioural therapy is helpful as part of a wider rehabilitation programme.
+Uncovering the root cause of your addiction will help you achieve this, which is where psychological support and cognitive behavioural therapy is helpful as a part of a wider rehabilitation programme.

 Finding the right rehabilitation and support groups in Leeds

 Not all rehabilitation programmes are the same and not all rehabilitation centres are the same either.
 It is important that you find the right type of treatment and support for your personal circumstances and level of addiction.
-When choosing an addiction rehabilitation programme there are different things that you should take in to consideration such as your level of alcohol abuse, the philosophy and approach of the rehab centre, the level of support you will need and the cost.
+When choosing an addiction rehabilitation programme there are different things that you should take into consideration such as your level of alcohol abuse, the philosophy and approach of the rehab centre, the level of support you will need and the cost.